david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 1.	**Model Optimizer:** Optimizes models for Intel architecture, as well as converts models into a format compatible with the Inference Engine.
 This format is called an Intemediate Representation (IR).
 2.	**Intermediate Representation (IR):** The output of the Model Optimizer.
 A model converted to a format that has been optimized for Intel architecture and is usable by the Inference Engine.
 3.	**Inference Engine:** The software libraries that run inference against the Intermediate Representation (Optimized Model) and produce inference results
-4. **DL (Deep Learning) Workbench:** The DL Worbench is a new utility that provides a simple GUI to run the Model Optimizer, and a set of tools to run perform tests, analyze and tune model parameters, and compare the results of different settings.
+4. **DL (Deep Learning) Workbench:** The DL Worbench is a new utility that provides a simple GUI to run the Model Optimizer, and a set of tools to perform tests, analyze and tune model parameters, and compare the results of different settings.

 ## <a name="workflow-overview"></a>OpenVINO Workflow Overview

-The basic OpenVINO workflow is as follows:
+The OpenVINO workflow is as follows:
 1. Run an existing trained model through the Model Optimizer (or DL Workbench).
-2. The Model Optimizer produces an Interemediate Representation file (IR).<br>
+2. The Model Optimizer produces Interemediate Representation files (IR).<br>
     Note: The DL Workbench may be used instead of the Model Optmizer.
-3. Application (an Intel sample or one you have built) uses the Inference Engine to run inference against the Intermediate Representation (Optimized Model).
+3. An application (an Intel sample or one you have built) uses the Inference Engine to run inference using the Intermediate Representation (Optimized Model).
-4. Application outputs inference results.
+4. The application outputs inference results.

 ## <a name="openvino-installation"></a>OpenVINO Installation
-This guide assumes that you have completed installation of OpenVINO. <br>
+This guide assumes that you have completed the installation of OpenVINO. <br>
 The installation created 2 new directories in your home directory:

 `~/omz_demos_build`